albertvisser/treedocs/readme.rst

-This is an elaboration on my Apropos application, with a vertical rather than a horizontal organisation of notes, and the possibility of nesting notes under each other.
+This is an elaboration on my Apropos application, with a vertical rather than a horizontal organisation of notes, and the possibility of nesting notes underneath each other.

-For that purpose it uses a tree view on the left hand side and a text window on the left.
+For that purpose it uses a tree view on the left-hand side and a text window on the right-hand side.
 Another addition to Apropos is that it supports text formatting.

 Some ideas are inspired by Lotus Notes, e.g. the possibility of